News

 Dr. Bugbee’s lecture was entitled: “Treasuring the Treasure: Reflections on the 30th Anniversary of the International Lutheran Council.”
 He began by considering the motivation that drove Martin Luther and the early reformers—namely, “that the Church must be devoted to the eternal salvation of people and must, above all, hold out the biblical Gospel of Jesus Christ as the One who brings God’s righteousness to us.”

 “‘The true treasure of the church is the most holy Gospel of the glory and grace of God,’” Dr. Bugbee reflected, quoting the 95 Theses.
 “That is really the heartbeat of Lutheran proclamation and church life.
 It needs to remain the heartbeat of what we preach and how we believe and live.
-It needs to remain the heartbeat, even though over 500 years have passed since Luther’s Reformation uncovered the treasure anew.
+It needs to remain the heartbeat, even though more than 500 years have passed since Luther’s Reformation uncovered the treasure anew.
 It needs to remain the heartbeat among those who come after us for long as the world endures.”

 Luther preaches Christ crucified.
 Lower panel of the Altarpiece at St. Mary’s Church in Wittenberg: Lucas Cranach the Elder and Cranach the Younger, 1547.

 It was this same “foundational conviction which brought representatives of confessional Lutheran churches together in the North German city of Uelzen in 1952,” he continued, “to initiate a series of theological conferences that decades later morphed into the formal creation of the International Lutheran Council.”
-Dr. Bugbee went on to trace the evolution of the ILC over the decades, leading to the eventual reorganization of the International Lutheran Theological Conference—as it was then known—as the International Lutheran Council in Antigua, Guatemala in 1993.
-It is this the anniversary of this reorganization that the ILC is celebrating in 1993.
+Dr. Bugbee went on to trace the evolution of the ILC over the decades, leading to the eventual reorganization of the International Lutheran Theological Conference—as it was first known—as the International Lutheran Council in Antigua, Guatemala in 1993.
+It is this the anniversary of this reorganization that the ILC is celebrating in 2023.

 Since then, Dr. Bugbee noted, the ILC has grown to be an important voice for confessional Lutherans around the world—providing news, information, and resources; developing public statements; supporting theological education; and engaging in biblically faithful ecumenical dialogue, among other important work.
 But in everything it does, the ILC is and must remain motivated by the same thing that motivated Luther and the early Reformers: the proclamation of the Gospel of Jesus Christ for the salvation of sinners.